Nursing Simulation Labs and Skills Labs

 In addition to attending Accelerated BSN skills labs two to three days a week, we offer open lab hours for students who want to further hone their skills.

-Nursing Simulation Lab
+Nursing Simulation Labs

-Building on the skills lab concept, nursing simulation is about as close as you get to real-world practice without interacting with human patients.
+Building on the skills lab concept, nursing simulation labs are about as close as you get to real-world practice without interacting with human patients.
 Here, you’ll participate in a variety of scenarios designed to challenge and grow your ability to solve problems, think critically and collaborate with others, all in a safe environment where it’s okay to make mistakes.

 At the heart of these mock scenarios are state-of-the-art medical manikins.
 Controlled by your simulation instructors, these manikins don’t just look human; they act it, too.
 From simulating a variety of conditions — such as allergic reactions, blood loss and cardiac arrest — and responding to medical procedures to describing their symptoms and asking questions, these patient simulators allow you to actively engage in patient assessment and care.